Packing light is an art, and you can master it too.

 Don’t pack all your shoes

-No matter how much you’d like to bring a pair of shoes for every occasion, I recommend sticking to a maximum of three pair of shoes, plus a pair of flip-flops you can use to get out of the shower (in fact, to get in the shower if you are staying in a hostel dorm with shared bathroom) as well as going to the beach / walking around.
+No matter how much you’d like to bring a pair of shoes for every occasion, stick to a maximum of three pair of shoes, plus a pair of flip-flops you can use to get out of the shower (or to get in the shower if you are staying in a hostel dorm with shared bathroom) as well as going to the beach / walking around.

 Here is what I use: